esciencecenter-digital-skills/workshop-metadata/ds-nlp/syllabus.md

 Introduction
-- What is NLP?
+- What is Natural Language Processing (NLP)?
 - Why learn NLP fundamentals?
-- Language as data
+- Defining NLP Tasks
 - A primer on linguistics

 From text to vectors: